P-Meenakshi/polymorphism/PROBLEM.md

 create the following abstract method.

-+maxSpeed(string type):int  [Parameter type - String, Returns - int, '+' - public]
+     +maxSpeed(String type) : int

 **Abstract class AbstractManufacturer**

 Declare the following private properties.

--name:String                             [property datatype:String, property name: name, '-' - private ]
--modelName:String
--type:String
+      -name : String
+      -modelName : String
+      -type : String

-- Provide getter for all properties and setter for type property.
+- Provide getter for all properties

-- Declare abstract method getManufacturerInformation.
+Declare abstract method

+      +getManufacturerInformation() : String

 **Car Class**

-- Make the class as subclass of Vehicle and AbstractManufacturer
+- Make the class as subclass of Vehicle and AbstractManufacturer.
 - Define parameterized constructor passing three parameters to initialize name,modelName and type.
-- Override the abstract methods and follow the instructions given as comments for the business logic
+- Override the abstract methods and follow the instructions given as comments for the business logic.

 **Bike Class**

-- Make the class as subclass of Vehicle and AbstractManufacturer
+- Make the class as subclass of Vehicle and AbstractManufacturer.
 - Define parameterized constructor passing three parameters to initialize name,modelName and type.
-- Override the abstract methods and follow the instructions given as comments for the business logic
+- Override the abstract methods and follow the instructions given as comments for the business logic.

 **VehicleService Class has the following three methods**

-     +createCar(String,String,String):Car
-     +createBike(String,String,String):Bike
-     +compareMaxSpeed(Vehicle,Vehicle):int
+     +createCar(String,String,String) : Car
+     +createBike(String,String,String) : Bike
+     +compareMaxSpeed(Vehicle,Vehicle) : int

 - Follow the comments to complete the business logic for all three methods